 Before migrating to Shopify, you need to sign up for Shopify.
 All you need to do is to create an account with the necessary information, such as e-mail, password, and store name to create a new Shopify store.

-Once you have completed the mandatory fields, you will be directed to the initial setup steps.
 This includes billing information, payment gateway, confirming shopping settings, adding sales tax, and selecting a unique URL.

 2. Create a store you want to migrate to

-After the initial steps, you must create a Shopify store to migrate products and data.
 It depends on the technical experts and budget for which design and theme you opt for your store.

 Set Store theme and design to make your website look great

-The choice of an e-commerce store theme can significantly affect your sales.
-Studies show that visitors to your site take only 0.05 seconds to determine whether they will remain on your site or exit it.4 An e-commerce store theme impacts the user experience a lot.
+An ecommerce store theme impacts the user experience a lot.
 After you have created your store at Shopify and installed the default theme, you should select a new theme and use a page builder to revamp the design of your online store.

 It’s time to identify the information and data you want to migrate to Shopify.
-This typically includes products, media, customers, order histories, blogs, etc. The more data you migrate at this point will help you in seamless data processing and saves additional costs.
-At this stage, you can filter out the necessary information for Shopify migration.
+This typically includes products, media, customers, order histories, blogs, etc.

 4. Select an appropriate migration method